 Small-Cell Lung Cancer.
 SCLC is almost exclusively associated with smoking.
-Similar to sarcoma, standard of care for SCLC, which is etoposide and platinum therapy, has changed little in decades.
+Standard of care for SCLC, which is etoposide and platinum therapy, has changed little in decades.
 Published studies of ifosfamide in combination with standard of care have evidenced enhanced efficacy but also with enhanced side effects, providing for an unfavorable benefit to risk association.
 We believe that combining palifosfamide with standard of care could offer a separation of enhanced efficacy from increased toxicity.